ethereum/ethereum-org-website/src/content/developers/docs/networks/index.md

 ### Consortium networks {#consortium-networks}

-The consensus process is controlled by a pre-defined set of nodes that are trusted -- for example, a private network of known academic institutions that each govern a single node, and blocks are validated by a threshold of signatories within the network.
+The consensus process is controlled by a pre-defined set of nodes that are trusted.
+For example, a private network of known academic institutions that each govern a single node, and blocks are validated by a threshold of signatories within the network.

 If a public Ethereum network is like the public internet, a consortium network is like a private intranet.